Joschua-Conrad/PSumSim/doc/source/index.rst

 This framework helps with understanding how partial sums are quantized in matrix-vector multipliers (MVMs).
 You can setup a MVM application including quantization and tiling/chunking and can trace value probabilities, fullscales, best cliplimits and much more.
-Everything done in plain Numpy.
+Everything done in plain `numpy`.

 .. toctree::
    :maxdepth: 1

    readme
-   changelog
    concepts
    apiindex
    commandlineinterface
    references
+   changelog
    license

 Indices and tables